22 Mar Pollen In Houston

 Determining Sensitivities Through Testing

-If your reactions to seasonal allergies continue to worsen, we recommend an allergy test to determine your pollen sensitivities.
+If your reactions to pollen in Houston continue to worsen, we recommend an allergy test to determine your pollen sensitivities.
 We provide comprehensive allergy testing to pinpoint allergy irritants through skin or blood tests.
 Once reactants are identified, our Board Certified Allergists can formulate a treatment plan to help relieve your symptoms.

 Schedule an Appointment

-If you are struggling with seasonal allergies and need relief, contact our team at McGovern Allergy and Asthma Clinic today.
-Call 713-661-1444 to schedule an appointment or click the link to request one online. http://bit.ly/2QvNfOI
+If you are struggling with seasonal allergies and need relief, contact our McGovern Allergy and Asthma Clinic team today.
+Call 713-661-1444 to schedule an appointment, or request an appointment here: